-(This is a no budget program)
+(This is a no-budget program).

 Our tiny houses will be built by a local lumber company in Santa Margarita using sustainable building methods.
 They will be structurally sound, well-insulated, and provide a warm and dry place for our veterans to sleep and be safe.
 They will last as long as any other stick-built house.

 We are grateful to the Cal Poly Construction Mgmt students who built us two tinies.
 They were so happy to help!
-We'll be working in the Spring with architecture faculty to design a site plan for Hope's Village.
+We'll be working in the Fall with architecture faculty to design a site plan for Hope's Village.

 Since the outbreak of Covid in March 2020, we've been "takin' it to the streets."
-One of our seven volunteers is on the street almost every day of the week delivering food, water, and other necessities for living outside.
+One of our nine volunteers is on the street almost every day of the week delivering food, water, and other necessities for living outside.
 They travel throughout the City of San Luis Obispo.
 We are fortunate to have such amazing volunteers who give their time and energy so that others won't go hungry or be cold at night.